katym23/sait-proj406-capstone/README.md

 Please see this code for the association analysis we conducted for our chief complaint and past medical history columns.

 ## Full Presentation
-To see our entire presentation, including visualizations and the analysis of the dataset, see our powerpoint here.
+To see our entire presentation, including visualizations of the dataset, analyses and results, see our powerpoint here.

 ​